AMA HOUSTON GIVES BACK (AMAHGB) is the philanthropic arm of AMA Houston.

 PAYMENT OF AWARDS

-Scholarship payments will be authorized by the AMAGB Scholarship Committee and processed by the AMA Houston Treasurer.
-Checks will be made payable to the scholarship recipient.
+Scholarship payments will be authorized by the AMAHGB Scholarship Committee and processed by the AMA Houston Treasurer.
+Checks will be made payable to the scholarship recipient's school or university and specified for use of the recipient identified by name and student ID number.

 OBLIGATIONS OF SCHOLARSHIP RECIPIENTS